-Gone are the days of driving around looking for an available camping spot.
-Although all my childhood camping memories involve the excitement and anticipation of driving from campground to campground just wondering where the adventure would end, as an adult it’s much less exciting and much more stressful.
-Trust me, do yourself a favor and make a campsite reservation.
+Although all my childhood camping memories involve the excitement and anticipation of driving from campground to campground just wondering where the adventure would end, gone are the days of driving around looking for an available camping spot.

-The one thing I am MOST excited about is this NEW Coleman® Dark Room Tent.
+A great tent, like the Coleman® Dark Room Tent is a must!
 With Dark Room Technology, the compact yet roomy 4-Person Coleman® Dark Room Tent blocks 90% of sunlight and reduces heat inside!
 Amazing for camping families because kids just will not sleep unless it’s dark, even if they have been running around in nature like wild animals all day long.
 BUT, thanks to Coleman you can now put the kids to bed early and *fingers crossed* they may even sleep in past sunrise!

 Reduce arguments and the constant search for supplies by giving kids their own individual camping kits.